kevinqyh0827/kevinqyh0827.github.io/_pages/about.md

 ---
 Hi, my name is Yinhong Qin.
 I am currently a Research Assistant at MAPLE lab, Vanderbilt University, advised by Prof. Jie Ying Wu.
 I am also working closely with [Prof. Daniel Moyer](https://dcmoyer.github.io/) and [Prof. Soheil Kolouri](https://skolouri.github.io/).
 Previously, I received my M.S. in Computer Engineering at New York University and B.Eng at Central South University, China.
 Besides, I also have internship experiences at [Intuitive Surigcal](https://www.intuitive.com/en-us), working on the FireFly feature for da Vinci Surgical System (2022 Summer) and [Mech-Mind Robotics](https://www.mech-mind.com/), working on depth camera development (2020-2021).

 I am highly interested in Robotics related research leveraging learning-based methods.
+Recently, I am interested in contact-aware manipulation with visual and tactile information.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `assets/img/` folder.